-There are many particular "cleansing diets", complete with rigid meal plans for every day, but if you understand the concepts behind them, you can allow more flexibility in your choices while still "cleansing" and enjoying all the benefits fasting provides.
+There are many particular "cleansing diets" available on the web, complete with rigid meal plans for every day, but if you understand the concepts behind them, you can allow more flexibility in your choices while still "cleansing" and enjoying all the benefits fasting provides.

 We don't cleanse because the body is "dirty", but to help it in its natural process of elimination of inferior cells and tissues, rather than getting in the way.
 Overeating and poor food choices do "get in the way" of these healing processes, and cleansing diets act as a remedy.

 The main principles to follow during cleansing diets are:

 Start by eliminating any and all problematic foods, including first and foremost, highly processed foods, any "junk food", difficult to digest foods, as well as meat and dairy, both of which are highly mucoid-forming and contain toxins and chemicals from the animal.
 (This applies to meat and pasteurized dairy available en masse from our popular retail food chains, and not to organically raised animal products nor to quality raw milk.)

 Eliminate the "Sensitive Seven": eggs, wheat, cow's milk, peanuts, corn, soy, and sugar.
 Coined by Dr. Elson Haas, known as the "Detox Doc", these seven foods are the most common food allergens.